-Chevrolet's Suburban full-size sport utility vehicle is available in a wide variety of payload, drivetrain and trim-level configurations, including regular-duty 1500 and heavy-duty 2500 models with either rear- or four-wheel drive.
+Chevrolet's Suburban full-size SUV is available in a variety of payload, drivetrain and trim-level configurations, including regular-duty 1500 and heavy-duty 2500 models with either rear- or four-wheel drive.
 The Suburban can seat up to nine, and its GM sibling is the more upscale GMC Yukon XL.
-The Suburban competes with other full-size SUVs including the Ford Expedition EL, Nissan Armada and Toyota Sequoia.
+The Suburban competes with other full-size SUVs, including the Ford Expedition EL, Nissan Armada and Toyota Sequoia.

-The Suburban is one of the biggest SUVs on the market, with traditional, boxy styling.
-Various option packages can dress up the Suburban with things such as fog lamps and luggage-rack cross bars.
+The Suburban is one of the biggest SUVs on the market, with traditional boxy styling.
+Various option packages can dress up the Suburban with things such as fog lamps and luggage-rack crossbars.
 A variety of wheel sizes are available, with 17-inch wheels standard and 18- or 20-inch wheels optional.
-There are also a variety of new color options for 2010.

 - Available turn-signal display in outside mirrors